ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Description:** It's possible that introducing multi-threading/gc greatly increases the execution time of the op-program.
 - **Risk Assessment:** Medium severity, low likelihood.
-- **Mitigations:** Based on vm-runner executions of 64-bit Cannon and 32-bit singlethreaded cannon, the 64-bit VM executes the op-program much faster than the 32-bit VM.
-However, we can always use CPUs with beefier single-core performance to mitigate.
+- **Mitigations:** Based on vm-runner executions of 64-bit Cannon and 32-bit single-threaded Cannon, the 64-bit VM executes the op-program much faster than the 32-bit VM.
+However, we can always use CPUs with better single-core performance to mitigate.
-- **Detection:** op-dispute-mon notifies proofs team if the op-challenger stops interacting with a game.
+- **Detection:** op-dispute-mon provides an early forecast and triggers an alert if the op-challenger stops interacting with a game.
-- **Recovery Path(s)**: By migrating the op-challenger to a beefier CPU.
+- **Recovery Path(s)**: This can be mitigated by migrating the op-challenger to a more powerful CPU.
 [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f) provides guidance on when it'll be appropriate to do so.

-### [Name of Failure Mode]

-- **Description:** *Details of the failure mode go here.
-What the causes and effects of this failure?*
-- **Risk Assessment:** *Simple low/medium/high rating of impact (severity) + likelihood.*
-- **Mitigations:** *What mitigations are in place, or what should we add, to reduce the chance of this occurring?*
-- **Detection:** *How do we detect if this occurs?*
-- **Recovery Path(s)**: *How do we resolve this?
-Is it a simple, quick recovery or a big effort?
-Would recovery require a governance vote or a hard fork?*

 ### Generic items we need to take into account: